brayvid/brayvid.github.io/lazquiz/README.md

-All credit for questions and solutions to [Professor T. Lazaridis](http://www.sci.ccny.cuny.edu/~themis/) of City College of New York
+All credit for questions and solutions to [Professor Themis Lazaridis](http://www.sci.ccny.cuny.edu/~themis/) of City College of New York